dev4jam/ToDo/README.md

 # ToDo

-ToDo is an iOS app is a demo of RIBs architecture https://github.com/uber/RIBs/wiki
+ToDo iOS app is a demo of RIBs architecture https://github.com/uber/RIBs/wiki

 # You can find examples of: